Osteoarthritis is characterised by progressive synovial joint damage resulting in structural changes, pain and reduced function.

 Osteoarthritis is characterised by activity related joint pain.
 Three common patterns are nodal, knee and hip osteoarthritis.

 The most commonly affected joint is the first carpometacarpal (CMC, base of the thumb).
-The dorsal interphalangeal (DIP) joints and proximal interphalangeal (PIP) joints are often involved.
+The distal interphalangeal (DIP) joints and proximal interphalangeal (PIP) joints are often involved.
 The DIPs are more frequently affected than the PIPs.

 Disease is classically described as bilateral and occurring in post-menopausal women.